Professor Robert Fish

-Dr Fish is currently a co-ordinator of the NERC-led Valuing Nature Programme and a lead editor of the British Ecological Society Journal People and Nature: a journal of relational thinking.
+Professor Fish was a co-ordinator of the NERC-led Valuing Nature Programme (2015-2020) and a founding lead editor of the British Ecological Society Journal People and Nature: a journal of relational thinking.

 A significant body of Rob's research has been on agri-environmentalism, including work on: catchment sensitive farming and diffuse pollution; the sustainable intensification of agriculture; and biosecurity and disease control.
 More generally, he has a serious interest in understanding how interactions with rural natural environments are related to questions of human well-being.